turingschool-examples/week1-html-css-exercises/README.md

 ![Block Party Form](assets/block-party-form.png)

 #### IDs and Classes
 Using only divs, match the following mock up.
-Because your elements are unique you'll need to use classes and ids so your css knows what to target.
+Because we are only using divs, you'll need to add classes and ids so your css knows what to target.

 CSS Hints:
-* Each box should be 150px by 150px.
+* All divs should be 150px by 150px.
-* You can use english rainbow colors here( `red`, `orange`, `green`..etc)- or feel free to get weird with it.
+* You can use english rainbow colors here ( `red`, `orange`, `green`..etc)- or feel free to get weird with it.
-* All of the boxes with a dotted border should have a class of `dotted`.
+* All of the divs with a dotted border should have a class of `dotted`.
 The border should be 3 pixels, dotted, and the color `#6eb8d4`
-* All of the boxes with a solid border should have a class of `solid`.
+* All of the divs with a solid border should have a class of `solid`.
 The border should be 3 pixels, solid, and black.
-* Each of the colored boxes should be relatively positioned 50 pixels further from the top than the previous box.
+* Each of the colored divs should be relatively positioned 50 pixels further from the top than the previous box.
+  - ie: the div with an id of `box-1` will have a relative top position of 0px. `box-2` will have a relative top position of 50px, `box-3` will have a relative top position of 100px..etc.
 * The black box should be absolutely positioned 0px from the right.

 ![Boxes](assets/boxes.png)